TOP Brands with numbers in their name

 This telecommunications company, often known as “Three” or simply “3”, has carved out a significant niche in the global market.
 Originating in the UK, the company has spread its influence to various corners of the globe.
 This telecom giant boasts an impressive customer base of around 110 million people.

-The genesis of the brand dates back to 2002.
-The emergence of this company coincided with the growing popularity of “3G” technology – a revolutionary step in mobile communications.
-To match this technological wave and emphasize its pioneering position in offering the latest communication technologies, the company chose the name “Three.”
+The brand’s genesis dates back to 2002.
+This company’s emergence coincided with the growing popularity of “3G” technology, a revolutionary step in mobile communications.
+To keep pace with this technological wave and emphasize its pioneering position in offering the latest communication technologies, the company chose the name “Three.”

 Despite the evolution of technology with the advent of 4G and 5G services, the brand has retained its original name.
 The Three brand remains synonymous with advanced mobile telephony services and serves as a beacon in the ever-evolving world of telecommunications.